AIRES: A system for air shower simulations: Processing compressed particle data files

+In some special applications it is necessary to access information that can be stored only in the internal dump file .
+In these cases, it can be helpful to invoke the routine \libbfx;loadumpfile; right after opening the corresponding compressed file, and then use some of the routines \libbfx;dumpinputdata0;, \libbfx;dumpfileversion;, etc., to access the mentioned data.

 The structure of any already opened file can be printed calling routine \libbfx;crofileinfo; which prints a list of the different records defined for the corresponding file and the names of the fields within records.
+It is also possible to load into arrays such information by means of routine \libbfx;crorecstrut; in order to make it available to the analysis program.